 MULTIPLE DIRECT FLIGHTS TO COPENHAGEN THROUGHOUT THE DAY

-SAS fly to Copenhagen Airport, Kastrup (CPH) – our central hub in Denmark.
-The airport is located just 8 km. from Copenhagen city centre with easy access to and from the city.
+Fly with SAS to Copenhagen Airport, Kastrup – our central hub in Denmark.
+The airport is located just 8 km from Copenhagen city centre, with easy access to and from the city.

-MANY CHEAP FLIGHT TICKETS ON ALL FLIGHTS – BOOK EARLY AND SAVE MORE
+CHEAP PLANE TICKETS ON ALL FLIGHTS – BOOK EARLY

 Prices and availability are updated with every new search – prices may vary when proceeding to booking.